Immigrating to Canada from the U.S. FAQ

 To find out if you are eligible to obtain Canadian permanent residence through one of the currently available immigration programs, please fill out a free online assessment form.

-For the federal economic immigration programs, all candidates must include International English Language Testing System (IELTS), OR Canadian English Language Proficiency Index Program (CELPIP), OR Test d'Evaluation de Francais (TEF) results.
+For the federal economic immigration programs, all candidates must include International English Language Testing System (IELTS), OR Canadian English Language Proficiency Index Program (CELPIP), OR Test d'Evaluation de Francais (TEF), OR Test de connaissance du français pour le Canada (TCF Canada) results.
 No other method is approved to support language abilities for these programs.
-The CELPIP exam is only available within Canada, and the TEF is only for individuals wishing to be tested in French ability.
+The CELPIP exam is only available within Canada, and the TEF and TCF Canada are only for individuals wishing to be tested in French ability.
 Effectively, this leaves the IELTS General Version as the only real option for English-speaking individuals outside Canada.

 Language test results are also required for the economic categories of the Provincial Nominee Programs (PNPs).
 There is a separate program for individuals with work or study experience in the province of Quebec that allows eligible individuals to submit an application without necessarily submitting language test results, but this program (known as the Quebec Experience Class) only assesses French ability, not English ability.